Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Computational Methods

 \section{Computational Methods}

 Structural optimization calculations were performed \textit{via} density functional theory (DFT); atomic motion and quantum transport properties were simulated using \textit{ab initio} molecular dynamics (AIMD) and the non-equilibrium Green's function technique(NEGF), respectively~\cite{dattaQuantumTransportAtom2012a}.
 DFT and AIMD~\cite{kresseInitioMolecularDynamics1993,carUnifiedApproachMolecular1985} calculations were carried out using the Vienna \textit{ab initio} Simulation Package (VASP)~\cite{kresseEfficientIterativeSchemes1996}.
 The package uses plane wave basis sets with projector augmented wave (PAW) potentials~\cite{blochlProjectorAugmentedwaveMethod1994a} and the Perdew–Burke–Ernzerhof exchange–correlation functional (PBE)~\cite{perdewGeneralizedGradientApproximation1996b}.
 All AIMD trajectories used a $\Gamma$-centered 1$\times$1$\times1$ Monkhorst-Pack~\cite{monkhorstSpecialPointsBrillouinzone1976} \textit{k}-point grid and Methfessel-Paxton~\cite{methfesselHighprecisionSamplingBrillouinzone1989} smearing along with a 500-eV plane-wave cutoff.
 The primitive cell for the Cu thin film was obtained from the Materials Project repository (MP-30)~\cite{jainCommentaryMaterialsProject2013}.
 Cell manipulation and trajectory analysis were done using Ovito~\cite{stukowskiVisualizationAnalysisAtomistic2010} and VESTA~\cite{mommaVESTA3Threedimensional2011}.
 The electron transport properties were calculated \textit{via} the NEGF technique in conjunction with DFT, as implemented in NanoDCAL~\cite{taylorInitioModelingQuantum2001}, an electron transport simulation package that starts by constructing the Hamiltonian of the simulation cell through first principles, then utilizes the Keldysh NEGF formalism to obtain the transmission function $T(E)$, which is the probability that an electron with a given energy $E$ will successfully transmit through a structure.
-Derivation of the transmission function is given in Section S1 of the Supplemental Material~\cite{SM}.
+Lastly, when an electron is scattered in the central region, we can construct a scattering matrix (or $S$-matrix) to represent this event.
+The $S$-matrix contains transmission and reflection coefficients that can be useful in identifying changes in electron flow through the eigenchannels of the electrodes which inject and extract electrons to and from the central region.
+The derivation of the transmission function and the scattering matrix is given in Section~S1 of the Supplemental Material~\cite{SM}.